 retains balanced level of moisture

 good recipe of ingredients

 The most important aspect of a great garden soil is drainage and aeration, just like potting but in a different way.
-Water draining and good air flow are achieved by adding things like sand or clay.
-There are four main types of garden dirt to use, and each have their qualities.
+Water draining and good airflow are achieved by adding things like sand or clay.
+There are four main types of garden dirt to use, and each has their qualities.

 By adding sand to the garden material you create a gritty particle that helps the ground properly drain water and prevent flooding the plants.

 Clay is often used as an added ingredient to gardens because it not only helps with draining but also contains nutrients.
 However, too much clay can block water and result in flooding and drowning.

 Similar to the idea of adding sand, silt creates gritty particles without clumping up like clay when wet.

 Loam is probably the most popular of all added materials.
 Is the best of all worlds and offers organic activity the chance to thrive, gives great airflow and water draining as well as retention.
 It’s perfect for growing multiple plants and flowers.

 To put it simply, no. If you’re asking yourself, “can garden soil be used as potting soil?”, just remember that.
 Potted plants don’t get the chance to thrive in a free environment like outdoor ones, so they require the special, man-made material with the added ingredients like peat and coconut hairs to help with drainage and aeration.
 This is what you need to look for when thinking of planting veggies indoors, or even herbs or flowers.